nsrr/fdcsr-documentation/pages/README.md

 ## Access and usage restrictions

-All data access requests must be pre-approved by PI Dr Klerman (ebklerman@mgh.harvard.edu) prior to submitting a data request with sleepdata.org.
 The FD-CSR dataset is only available for non-commercial use.

 ## Citation and acknowledgement